konohitowa/catebot/docs/CateBot Info.md

 ### Can you give me some examples of how to use the bot?
 Using the reference [ccc 1] would ask CateBot to quote the 1st paragraph of the CCC.

-Three difference paragraphs such as [ccc 3,120,72] can also be requested.
+Multiple paragraphs such as [ccc 3,120,72] can also be requested.

 And rather than using [ccc 2105,2106,2107] you could just specify a range using [ccc 2105-2107].